loshmis/vanguard-docs/installation.md

 ![alt Vanguard Installation - Installation Completed](assets/img/install_step6.png)

+An default user will be created for you with following credentials:

+**username:** admin
+**password:** admin123

 > **Note!** Since your root directory is still writable by the group, you should now change the permissions to `755` and make it writable only by root system user.
 This is for security reasons.

+> **Note!** Don't forget to change default user's credentials before you put the application to production!

 <a name="application-url"></a>
 ###Application URL